Heat and charge transport in interacting nanoconductors driven by time-modulated temperatures: Noninteracting Case

-As a first application of our formalism derived in the previous sections, we consider the noninteracting case in which the QD Hamiltonian (\ref{eq:HD}) takes $U=0$.
-It is then quite straightforward to derive and solve the Dyson's equations for the QD NEGFs, $\varG^{R/A}_{d\sigma}(t,t')$ and to find out their Fourier components in the linear response regime [refer to \appref{app:ni} for detailed derivations].
+We assume that the dot-lead coupling is spin-independent so that $\bfGamma$, now being $2\times2$ matrix, is diagonal and given by $\bfGamma = \Gamma {\bf 1}$.
+The orbital index $m$ is now replaced by the spin index $\sigma$, and the trace over $m$ is now the summation over $\sigma$.
+It is then quite straightforward to derive and solve the Dyson's equations for the QD NEGFs, $\varG^{R/A}_\sigma(t,t')$ and to find out their Fourier components in the linear response regime [refer to \appref{app:ni} for detailed derivations].
 The $n=0$ (equilibrium) component of the retarded/advanced QD Green's functions are found to be

-and their $n=1$ components exactly vanish at $\lambda = 1/2$, that is, $\varG^{R/A}_{d\sigma}(\pm1,\omega) = 0$ since $\Sigma^{R/A}_{\ell\sigma}(\pm1,\omega) = 0$.
-On the other hand, $\varG^<_{d\sigma}(\pm1,\omega)$ does not vanish at $\lambda = 1/2$, so the dynamical components of the QD Green's functions are still relevant in time-dependent charge and heat transports.
-However, as explained in the previous section, we do not seek out the explicit expression for $\varG^<_{d\sigma}(\pm1,\omega)$, but instead resort to the charge conservation (\ref{eq:charge_conservation:linear}) and the sum rule (\ref{eq:Wsum:2}) to derive the integrals of $\varG^<_{d\sigma}(\pm1,\omega)$.
+and their $n=1$ components exactly vanish at $\lambda = 1/2$, that is, $\varG^{R/A}_\sigma(\pm1,\omega) = 0$ since $\Sigma^{R/A}_{\ell\sigma}(\pm1,\omega) = 0$.
+On the other hand, $\varG^<_\sigma(\pm1,\omega)$ does not vanish at $\lambda = 1/2$, so the dynamical components of the QD Green's functions are still relevant in time-dependent charge and heat transports.
+However, as explained in the previous section, we do not seek out the explicit expression for $\varG^<_\sigma(\pm1,\omega)$, but instead resort to the charge conservation (\ref{eq:charge_conservation:linear}) and the sum rule (\ref{eq:Wsum:2}) to derive the integrals of $\varG^<_\sigma(\pm1,\omega)$.

 Starting from the general formulas of the charge and heat currents, \eqnsref{eq:Ic:linear:final} and (\ref{eq:Ih:linear:final}), one can derive the explicit expressions for the charge and heat currents [see \eqnsref{eq:Ic:ni} and (\ref{eq:Ih:ni})] for the noninteracting case, in terms of the \textit{thermoelectric admittances} $L_{\ell\ell'}(\Omega)$ and the \textit{thermal admittances} $K_{\ell\ell'}(\Omega)$: